-For this reason, the contract should stipulate that you intend to retain the copyright for any work a freelance client commissioned you to do.
+For this reason, the photography contract PDF should stipulate that you intend to retain the copyright for any work a freelance client commissioned you to do.
 Most photography contract sample contain this part, but in case the one you’re using doesn’t have it, be sure to include.
 There are serious consequences that come with omitting the copyright part in your freelance photography contract.
 So, make sure you talk about copyright issues in the contract.

 Failure to retain copyright allows clients to use the photos in more ways than they told you, and you know how costly it can be.
 So, say something before it’s too late into the day.

 In addition to the aforementioned, you also need to protect yourself with the appropriate clauses.
-In photography, the more clauses you include in your contract with clients the more protection you accord yourself.
+In photography, the more clauses you include in your photography contract examples with clients the more protection you accord yourself.
 As you probably know by now, freelance photographers are at risk of losing everything they make.
 Because of this, they have to learn to include the following clauses in their contracts:

 In most cases, you’ll find this information well-outlined in the photography contract sample.
 All you need to do is to go through this part careful and pick out what’s useful for your photography contract.